eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 # Introduction and Goals

-### Inital Situation from Business View
+### Initial Situation from Business View

 Geographical risks become more relevant in VUCA times and User from Business need an excellent solution to fulfill their requirements.
-VUCA meens volatile, uncertain, complex, and ambigous.
+VUCA means volatile, uncertain, complex, and ambiguous.
 In VUCA times, situations can change quickly (e.g. Ukraine war).

 The Business challenge is to have awareness towards their business partners just in time.
 Be it in ongoing business or in the initiation of business.
 From business side the user needs to know who they are dealing with.
 This is especially true for business partners in a different country.